ajikamaludin/hootka/README.md

-# Animal Dashboard - Laravel inertiajs
+# Hootka - Laravel inertiajs

-This is a project about web application dashboard to record person and animal
+Simple Kahoot Clone to play quiz in class built with laravel inertia echo and soketi

 ## Support me